 - Training provided on working with groups and academic support

 - Subject up-skill and confidence building by reviewing previous academic material and assisting others’ comprehension

 - Quality CV experience and a written recommendation letter at the conclusion of the year

 - Contribute to the common good of the community and have a positive impact

-- Be recognised in the halls and at our Accommodation Excellence Gala
+- Be recognised in the halls and at our Residential Excellence Gala

 Which subjects can you mentor?

 There are over 50 positions available as PASS Mentors.
 We are looking for high achieving (6 GPA or above) students who have completed at least one year of tertiary study.
 The subject areas we are looking for PASS Mentors to volunteer in are: